fallen-icarus/cardano-address-book/README.md

 }
 ```

-The supplied `cardano-address-book` cli program will properly format the entry for you so it is advized to rely on it.
+The supplied `cardano-address-book` CLI program will properly format the entry for you so it is advized to rely on it.

 ### Querying The Address Book
 Once the transaction is successfully added to the blockchain, you can then query the beacons off chain using two apis: